Languages, Literatures, and Cultures

 Experiential Learning: Experiential Learning Opportunity

 Acquaints students with principles and practices concerning the use of technology in foreign language teaching.
-Explores connection between second language acquisition and the implementation of Internet and multimedia technologies.
+Explores connections between second language acquisition and the implementation of Internet and multimedia technologies.

 Cross-listed course: LING 472